maplight/votersedge-voting-info/voting-info/states/ca/state-all-elections/en/ways-to-vote/drop-off-your-ballot.md

 If you decide to hand in your ballot instead of mailing it, you must drop it off **no later than 8PM on Tuesday, November 8**.
 - Drop off your ballot at any voting location in your county.
 - Drop off your ballot at any secure Ballot Dropbox starting on Tuesday, October 11 through Election Day.
-- No postage is required on you return envelope.
+- No postage is required on your return envelope.
 - Some Dropboxes may be accessible 24 hours a day.

 For details and locations check [caearlyvoting.sos.ca.gov](https://caearlyvoting.sos.ca.gov/).